reppy4620/pvits/README.md

 x-vits(WIP)
 ===

-This repo contains experiments for confirming performance of PeriodVITS.
+This repository contains experiments to confirm the performance of PeriodVITS, but not limited to it.
-Now only supports JSUT corpus.
+Now only supports JSUT and LJSpeech corpus.

 Main model is some modification version of PeriodVITS.
 - PeriodVITS